physiodatatoolbox/docs/docs/features.md

 {% include image.html
     img="user-guide/physioanalyzers/aoi-module-gui-1.png"
-    title= page.title
-    id="gui-1"
-    caption="
+    title= "Area of Interest Hit Analyzer"
-    The Area of Interest Hit GUI, showing the hit data per AoOI.
-In the current file there were four AOIs.
+    caption="The Area of Interest Hit GUI, showing the hit data per AoOI.
+In the current file there were four AOIs." %}
-    " %}